Reconnecting With Old Friends: Tips For Renewing A Bond

 Some friendships end after a falling out, and as time passes, you may find that neither of you places the same importance on the issue.
 You may be concerned about challenging feelings from unresolved disputes or seeking forgiveness for past wrongs on your part.
 Some of the potentially difficult or awkward feelings you might face can stem from not knowing how your former friend will react when you reach out to them.

-Should I reconnect with an old friend?
+Should I reunite and catch up with an old friend?

 Research shows people often lose touch with friends after age 25 as busier lives and diverging life paths make maintaining connections challenging.
 Some individuals hesitate to rekindle old friendships due to worries about awkwardness, rejection, lack of common interests, or lingering conflict.
 Old friends who might encourage harmful behaviors, such as heavy drinking or substance use, may not be healthy to reconnect with.
 However, individuals who once positively influenced your life may be worth getting to know again.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
+Support is available 24/7.

 Before reaching back out to your friend, consider asking yourself the following questions: